Last Updated Dec. 31, 2024

 How big is the risk?

+The risk posed by secrets can be hard to quantify because secrets refer to a wide variety of NHIs.
 However, some preliminary assessments indicate that managing secrets and credentials can be a difficult problem.
-Studies like Verizon’s 2022 Data Breach Investigations Report reveal that nearly half of all attacks result from insecure credentials.
-While other studies have found that nearly 40% of business have experienced an API key related security incident last year
+Studies like the DBIR reveal that 74-80% (depending on the study) of all cyber attacks result from unsecured credentials.
+While other studies have found that nearly 35% of exposed cloud services API keys are still active.

 Where should I scan for secrets?

-As we established, secrets and credentials can live in a variety of places due to the nature of managing a large or distributed organization with a number of independent collaborators who may or may not be following security policies and best practices.
-Below are some of the places you can begin to search for secrets and credentials to begin narrowing the scope of your risk.
+Secrets and credentials can live in a variety of places due to the nature of managing a large or distributed organization with a number of independent collaborators who may or may not be following security policies and best practices.
+The truth is most employees are doing their best to prevent accidental exposure and simply need more real-time training in how to protect your organization's security posture.

-Scan for secrets in code
+Scan for secrets in code.

 The most obvious place to start scanning for secrets is in code.
 You might want to first do this by conducting a historical scan of code that’s already been committed to your repositories.
 Secrets can exist:

-- In code itself (i.e., hardcoded)
+- In code itself (i.e., hardcoded secrets)

 - In configuration files on the file system (i.e., environment variables)